How do I choose a roommate?

 May I bring my car or bicycle?

 You may bring your car, but because the residence halls, apartments and duplexes are all within easy walking distance of campus buildings, many students find them unnecessary.
-A parking permit must be purchased from Campus Safety for on-campus parking of automobiles.
+A parking permit must be received from Campus Safety for on-campus parking of automobiles.
 Bicycles may be stored in designated areas in and around the residence halls; locks are the responsibility of the student.

 Will I have a private bath?